zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 Discuss: Value proposition: Your will propose a machine learning system that can be used in an existing business or service.
 (You should not propose a system in which a new business or service would be developed around the machine learning system.)
 Describe the value proposition for the machine learning system.
-What’s the (non-ML) status quo used in the business or service?
+What's the (non-ML) status quo used in the business or service?
 What business metric are you going to be judged on?
-(Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
+(Note that the "service" does not have to be for general users; you can propose a system for a science problem, for example.)
 -->

-Current recommendation systems, including Netflix’s, often rely heavily on behavioral data and content metadata, using static models that lack adaptability to rapidly changing user preferences.
+Current recommendation systems, including Netflix's, often rely heavily on behavioral data and content metadata, using static models that lack adaptability to rapidly changing user preferences.
 These systems may overlook richer data modalities like audio and video content, limiting their ability to personalize in cold-start or nuanced scenarios.

 Our project introduces an automated MLOps pipeline for personalized movie recommendations using the Enhanced MovieLens dataset which includes text, metadata, audio, and trailer transcriptions, and a Transformer-based model (SSE-PT).
 We streamline training, tuning, deployment, and monitoring using Ray, MLflow, FastAPI, and Kubernetes with GitOps support via ArgoCD and Helm.